sarthak1122/Breast-Cancer-Detection-using-Keras-/README.md

 # AdittionalHelp

-The above projcet includes various modules of keras that are need to improve the computational speed and accuracy of the model.
+The above projcet includes various modules of keras that are need to improve the computational sped and acuracy of the model.

 Keras can be used for various CNN Projects as a very important tool in developing new Projects.